-The Office of Digital Learning at the Stearns Center for Teaching and Learning is committed to supporting faculty in creating online courses that are engaging and effective, by leveraging the latest research and industry best practices.
+The Office of Digital Learning at the Stearns Center for Teaching and Learning (Mason Online) is committed to supporting faculty in creating online courses that are engaging and effective, by leveraging the latest research and industry best practices.
 Embarking on the journey of online education can be an exhilarating yet challenging process, especially for those navigating the array of resources, guidelines, technologies, and regulations for the first time.
-In the wake of the pandemic, the need for effective online education is now more visible than ever.
+The need for effective online education is now more visible than ever.
 Quality education doesn't just happen; its effort transcends the confines of traditional classrooms.
 In today's interconnected world, the role faculty play in shaping the future of learning has never been more important.